-&lt;sup>3Formal education henceforth denotes activities at educational institutions that provide access to recognised occupational certificates.
+2 Formal training henceforth denotes activities at institutions that provide access to recognised occupational certificates.
 These are vocational training or higher education.
-Non-formal activities are courses that take place in and are offered by a variety of institutions but do not lead to recognised certificates (see European Commission, 2000, p.
-8).
+Non-formal activities are courses that are offered by a variety of institutions but do not lead to recognised certificates (cf. European Commission, 2000: 8).